saikrishnayadav764/MovieDBAPP/README.md

-# Deployed link: sometimes it is working with only vpn
+# sometimes it is working with only vpn
 # Deployed link: https://movie-dbapp.vercel.app/

 # codesanbox link